jbecerr2/veryfiTechTest/README.md

 In this case, I created 3 specific branches:
 - main: main default branch, here I started the project and push the main completed and functional project up to date.
 - dev: here in this branch, I focused on finding the solution to the test as quickly as I could.
-- optimize: in this branch, I focused on optimizing and polishing the initial solution to a more approachable and understandable solution.
+- optimize: in this branch, I focused on optimizing and polishing the initial solution to a more approachable and understandable solution using good coding practices.